Called “soft skills” they also come by “transferable skills,” which I find more explicit. Some people even define them as “real skills.”

 - Do senior scientists acknowledge the importance of early soft skills training?

-Thanks for reading and stay tune! :)
+Thanks for reading this post today and stay tune! :)

 - Which soft skills for research career on StackExchange